developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 ### HTML

 The app's starting page is the following `index.html` file.
-It's simple, yet gets the job done. :sunglasses:
+It's simple, and that is its superpower. :superhero:

 ```html title="frontend/index.html"
 -8<- "docs/codes/2024/0012/junk/index-without-spa-hack.html"